 Step 1: Begin by covering up the working components of the machine with air-tight, taped-down plastic wrap.

 Step 2: Working in sections, apply Cardinal Air Dry Acrylic Enamel, a paint designed for use on metallic substrates, such as galvanized steel and utility equipment.
 After the first coat, test your equipment before continuing with the second (and, of course, recover up all the working parts before respraying).

 Step 3: Using Cardinal Lacquer Aerosol–designed for touch-ups and repairs of business machines and select plastics–touch up any uncoated sections, again covering key components of the machine (such as the LCD screen, shown here).

 Step 4: Fill in hard-to-reach corners and crevices with the white Sharpie marker.

 Above: In the Totokaelo offices, even the pencil sharpener is coated in glossy white paint.

-We're fond of paint as a DIY solution.
-Have a look at some of our previous featured projects: The Copper Pipe Curtain Rod for $35, A Painted Canvas Tissue Box Cover, and Easy, Colorful Switch Plate Covers.
+We’re fond of paint as a DIY solution.
+Have a look at some of our previous featured projects: The Copper Pipe Curtain Rod for $35, A Painted Canvas Tissue Box Cover.
 And on Gardenista, see DIY: Envy-Inducing Planters (Spray Paint Is Involved).